16 July 2021

 Participants will be assessed on the basis of their progress towards meeting the 4 aims of the course (see below).
 They should demonstrate learning a wide range of field skills, from excavation techniques to finds analysis and surveying.
 They will record this in two ways.
 Firstly in the widely accepted BAJR archaeological skills passport.
 Secondly, participants create either a written or digital reflection diary, blog or vlog or a written or digital record of their learning.

-This course is linked to but is not a pre-requisite for the course "Battlefields Uncovered: introduction to archaeological and historical investigations of conflict" which is a taught flexibly and online from September to December 2021 and "Battlefields Uncovered 2: developing and demonstrating understanding of places of past conflict", which is also an online course running between January and March 2022.
+This course is linked to but is not a pre-requisite for the courses "Battlefields Uncovered: introduction to archaeological and historical investigations of conflict" Utrecht summer course, which is a taught flexibly and online from September to December 2021 and "Battlefields Uncovered 2: developing and demonstrating understanding of places of past conflict", which is also an online course running between January and March 2022.

 Dr. Floris van den Eijnde

 This course is aimed primarily at undergraduate students and serving and former military personnel wishing to learn about battlefield archaeology, or indeed archaeology in general.
 Battlefields serve as an example of how archaeological techniques can be used to access the events of a single day and to demonstrate the interaction between the historical and the archaeological record.
 No previous experience is necessary but an interest in the excavations and the ability to work collaboratively with a diverse group should be demonstrated.
 The course would also be open to graduates of other disciplines with an interest in the topics.
 Because some participants on the excavation may be vulnerable, Waterloo Uncovered will interview participants and be selective about admissions.

 1. By the end of the course participants with have gained practical skills in a range of archaeological field techniques.